edwardjensen/ai-confidence-demo/README.md

 - **API Key Safety**: Your OpenRouter API key is only stored in your browser's memory and is never sent to any server other than OpenRouter's official API
 - **Local Server**: The web server runs locally on your machine and does not collect or transmit any data
+- **Environment Variables**: When using `.env.local`, your API key is only accessible to your local development server and never exposed to external services
 - **Client-Side Processing**: All confidence visualization happens in your browser

 ## Browser Compatibility